solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 as possible.
 It's hard, because the organisation has already been preparing to get some kind of new service, but it's still usually the least worst option.
-It doesn't really matter very much whether you try to stay on good terms with the terminated subcontractor, put fines on them, or whatever aftermath there might be.
+It doesn't really matter very much whether you try to stay on good terms with the terminated supplier, put fines on them, or whatever aftermath there might be.
 Usually the greatest harm is still that you have to find a plan B to continue your processes without the new service or program you were waiting for.
 The earlier you fail, the smaller the consequences, but it's never too late to cancel a project if it hasn't been put into production.

 ![Would you use a goofy hammer if you already payed a million euros for it?](/img/public-tendering/goofy-hammer.png)

-You can try to find a new subcontractor to pick it up from the situation where the former subcontractor left things, but don't expect wonders.
-If it hasn't been working very well with the former subcontractor, most likely the inner quality of the software/service will be even worse than the outer quality, and even if you get a good subcontractor this time, they will have hard time improving the sluggish work they're left with.
+You can try to find a new supplier to pick it up from the situation where the former supplier left things, but don't expect wonders.
+If it hasn't been working very well with the former supplier, most likely the inner quality of the software/service will be even worse than the outer quality, and even if you get a good supplier this time, they will have hard time improving the sluggish work they're left with.
 There's a limit to how much defects a given piece of software can have before _all_ development time goes to just deal with those defects.
 A badly written piece of software will be enormously slower to develop new features for, so you should prepare for a phase where the development is purely focused on improving the inner quality and progress is not very visible in terms of user experience or functionality.